 Businesses have worked with ambassadors since the early days of advertising.
 Think of these memorable partnerships: Michael Jackson for Pepsi or Michael Jordan for Nike.
 In today’s digital world, we have seen the rise of a new type of brand ambassador: everyday consumers who genuinely share their day-to-day experiences with the brands they love.
 They are paid to not only talk about a company but represent it in the long-term as a spokesperson.

 Weigh out what would best suit your brand’s campaign: brand ambassadors or influencers.
-For more on the benefits of brand ambassadors, check out this ultimate guide.
+For more on the benefits of brand ambassadors, check out this ultimate guide for influencer marketing companies.

 7. Do make a Creator Brief.

 “There’s a reason why creative briefs have been a cornerstone of marketing since the industry began.
 A good creative brief is a virtual treasure map for your campaign, guiding talent towards the all-important X while highlighting any pitfalls along the way.
 Not only that but a solid brief is all but guaranteed to save you time, ensuring you don’t waste valuable man-hours reestablishing your creative vision.” – Eric Dahan, Open Influence CEO

 Set clear campaign boundaries and goals.
 However, when that is done, sit back, watch, and be blown away by the creative storytelling that happens for you.

 Each influencer has a unique style, and their followers are fans based on the merit of their content.
 To ensure sponsored content doesn’t come off as transactional, hand over some of the creative freedom to the creators you are partnering with.

 According to a study, 70% of all influencers feel that their honesty, openness, and humor are essential when engaging with their audience.
 And 77% of influencers reported they’d be more willing to repeatedly work with a brand if the brand gave them creative freedom on their projects.